MurdaMunchkin/hello-world/README.md

 # My First Repo
-this is my firat repo.
-Thats why iv've called this repo "Hello-World"
+This is my firat repo.
+That's why iv've called this repo "Hello-World"